Skip to content

 A useful ingredient hub should answer the quick question first, then do the slower work underneath.
 For Astaxanthin, that means naming the INCI term, explaining the ingredient role, showing the verified Helloskin product context and linking to the related ingredients that complete the formula story.

-This is also where the final founder-approved content can go deeper.
+This is also where the final brand content can go deeper.
 The page can add examples, compare nearby ingredients, explain what the INCI position does and does not mean and give shoppers a smarter way to read the formula before they decide what to buy.

 The page should make the shopper smarter, not just make the ingredient sound louder.